 Property rights encourage investment in innovation and research.

-A utility model offers protection for items such as technical innovations.
+The utility model offers protection for items such as technical innovations.
 Unlike a normal patent, however, it is purely a registration right, i.e. the utility model is entered in the record of utility models after registration (without prior verification of all substantive requirements for protection by the German Patent and Trademark Office).
 As a result, utility models are also approved considerably faster than a normal patent, but offer similar rights.

 The German Patent and Trade Mark Office publishes a range of official publications:

-- patent-related documents;
+- Patent-related documents;

-- registered design documents.
+- Registered design documents.

-The German Patent and Trade Mark Office offers a wide range of services, including archives, documentation, registers, etc. in electronic format.
+The German Patent and Trade Mark Office offers a wide range of services, including archives, documentation, registers, etc., in electronic format.